-Summary:
+Summary

-It is well known that the consumption of moderate doses of alcohol leads to increase of HDL cholesterol (HDL-C).
+It is well known that the consumption of moderate doses of alcohol leads to the increase of HDL-cholesterol (HDL-C).
 Atheroprotectivity of HDL particles is based primarily on their role in reverse cholesterol transport (RCT).
-In the study with a cross-over design 13 male volunteers were studied in two different regimens: i) drinking of 36 gr alcohol daily and ii) drinking only non-alcoholic beverages, to test whether alcohol induced increase of HDL cholesterol can affect cholesterol efflux (CHE) from cell culture of labelled human macrophages.
-Alcohol consumption induced significant (p<0,05) increases of HDL cholesterol (in mmol/l) from were combined with a slight increase of cholesterol efflux (in %) from 13,8±2,15 to
+In the study with a crossover design 13 male volunteers were studied in two different regimens: i) drinking of 36 g alcohol daily and ii) drinking only non-alcoholic beverages, to test whether alcohol-induced increase of HDL cholesterol can affect cholesterol efflux (CHE) from cell culture of labeled human macrophages.
+Alcohol consumption induced significant (p<0.05) increases of HDL cholesterol from 1.25±0.32 to 1.34±0.38 mmol/l and Apo A1 from 1.34±0.16 to 1.44±0.19 g/l.
+These changes were combined with a slight increase of cholesterol efflux from 13.8±2.15 to 14.9±1.85 % (p=0.059).
+There were significant correlations between individual changes of HDL-C and Apo A1 concentrations and individual changes of CHE (0.51 and 0.60, respectively).
+In conclusion, moderate alcohol consumption changes the capacity of plasma to induce CHE only at a border line significance.